 • While the optimum situation is for both parties in an abusive situation to seek help, Dr. Tim Clinton, President of the American Association of Christian Counselors, insists one person can change the relationship.
 “Change a person; change a relationship,” he says.
 On the other hand, if the abuse is severe and occurring within the marriage relationship, it’s time to take bold steps and assert biblical, healthy boundaries.
 (Mary J. Yerkes, from the article “Healing the Wounds of Emotional Abuse” posted on family.org)

 Dr Phil notes that nearly half of abusers re-offend, most within the first six months.
-“And then you’ve got what’s called traumatic bonding, and it’s because there’s an imbalance of power, and there’s an intermittent reinforcement schedule.
+“And then you’ve got what’s called traumatic bonding.
+This is because there’s an imbalance of power, and there’s an intermittent reinforcement schedule.
 You never know whether you’re going to get hugged or hit.
 And so psychologically that’s a very strong tendency to stay involved in that relationship.”
-(Dr Phil McGraw, “The Cycle of Violence”)
+(Dr Phil McGraw, from: “The Cycle of Violence”)

 If you are staying in your home out of fear, or if your husband’s words or behavior becomes more and more threatening, you need to work out an immediate safety plan.
 With the help of friends and counselors, you will need to plan where to keep keys, clothes, medications, and important documents; what to do with your children’ where you will go if you have to leave suddenly, and much more.
 You may need to choose a safe, protected environment where you can be kept hidden from your husband.
 (From the booklet “A Way of Hope”)